fatcatdog/springBlog/README.md

 -Improving this readme to better help people looking to copy and learn from project

 -Better error handling

+-If a user creates profile using an email with an uppercase later, they will never be able to login :(

 # Here are a few of my initial user stories that I used when planning the project: